nixworks/public/news/2011/11/8/index.md

 ##### Russia
 ### [Russia starts commercial natural gas deliveries to Central Europe via the Nord Stream, the world's longest submerged pipeline. ](/news/2011/11/8/russia-starts-commercial-natural-gas-deliveries-to-central-europe-via-the-nord-stream-the-world-s-longest-submerged-pipeline.md)
-_Context: Nord Stream, Central Europe, line, Russia, natural gas_
+_Context: natural gas, Nord Stream, Central Europe, Russia, line_

 ##### Americans
 ### [A record number of Americans -- 49.1 million -- are living below the poverty line, based on a new census measure. ](/news/2011/11/8/a-record-number-of-americans-a-49-1-million-a-are-living-below-the-poverty-line-based-on-a-new-census-measure.md)
-_Context: poverty line, Americans_
+_Context: Americans, poverty line_

 ##### Floods
 ### [Flooding in Thailand reaches the residence of the Prime Minister Yingluck Shinawatra in Bangkok, forcing her to withdraw from the Hawaii APEC summit to deal with the crisis. ](/news/2011/11/8/flooding-in-thailand-reaches-the-residence-of-the-prime-minister-yingluck-shinawatra-in-bangkok-forcing-her-to-withdraw-from-the-hawaii-ape.md)
-_Context: Bangkok, floods, Thailand, Yingluck Shinawatra, Prime Minister, Hawaii, APEC_
+_Context: Prime Minister, Bangkok, Thailand, floods, Yingluck Shinawatra, APEC, Hawaii_

 ##### Stampede
 ### [At least 16 people are killed in a stampede during a religious festival in the Indian city of Haridwar, Uttarakhand. ](/news/2011/11/8/at-least-16-people-are-killed-in-a-stampede-during-a-religious-festival-in-the-indian-city-of-haridwar-uttarakhand.md)